kujaku11/mth5/docs/source/mt_metadata_guide.rst

       SOH              state-of-health
       ================ ==========================

-[tab:channel_types]

 .. container::
    :name: tab:diretions

    .. table:: The convention for many MT setups follows the right-hand-rule (Figure `2 <#fig:reference>`__) with X in the northern direction, Y in the eastern direction, and Z positive down.
 If the setup has multiple channels in the same direction, they can be labeled with a Number.
 For instance, if you measure multiple electric fields Ex01, Ey01, Ex02, Ey02.

       ============= ===================
       **Direction** **Definition**